2 of the Best Hikes in Yellowstone National Park

-Several years ago we visited Yellowstone National Park with the Trekker In-Laws.
+Several years ago, in June, we visited Yellowstone National Park with the Trekker In-Laws.
 As it was the first time there for all of us we didn’t get much hiking in, we just went full-blown tourist and hit all the “must-see” sights.
 But Mr. Trekker and I did get to do two very cool, very accessible hikes, the South Rim and Uncle Tom’s trails, which allow amazing views of Yellowstone’s Upper and Lower Falls.

 The Yellowstone River: